Why Has Bodhi-Dharma Left for the East?: Plot

 When the young monk scatters the old man's powdered bones, he returns the old man to his original place, as the master had said must happen.
-The original place is everywhere, just as his original face is everything.
-With this realisation, the young monk finally solves the koans and attains the unshakeable peace the master had spoken about.
-He then returns to the monastery.
-Seeking out Hae-jin, he entrusts the boy with the master's few remaining possessions.
-He then takes his leave.
+The young monk finally solves the hwadu and attains the unshakeable peace the master had spoken about.
+He returns to the monastery, tells Hae-jin to handle the master's few remaining possessions and leaves.

-In the final sequence, we see the boy coming of age.
-In a play scene, the young boy re-enacts the previous night's event by burning the old man's few personal belongings.
-He does in miniature what the young monk had done the night before.
-In this act, the boy remembers the old man's teachings and comes to understand the nature of impermanence.
+In the final sequence, the boy comes of age.
+In a play scene, he reenacts the previous night's event by burning the old man's remaining effects.
+He does in miniature what the young monk did the night before.
+Through this act, the boy remembers the old man's teachings and comes to understand the nature of impermanence.
 He wakes up the next day and goes to the stream to collect water.
-As usual, the dead bird's companion chirps to distract him (the chirping bird represents the sound of death), but this time the boy does not even notice it.
+As usual, the dead bird's companion chirps to distract him, but this time the boy fails to notice it.

 Understanding impermanence, his education is complete.
-He enters the master's room and closes it after him.
-An old master has died and a new one has taken his place.
+He enters the master's room and closes the door.
+An old master has died and the boy has succeeded him.
 The bird flies away, liberated.
-The wandering ox (which had always been shown before in shadow) returns with a man (possibly Ki-bong), walking beside him in sunlight.
-It, too, has found peace.
-Rather than having to face the choice between confinement or escape, the blind passions now walk alongside the human.
-Both the human and the passions find their true place.
+The wandering ox (which had always been shown before in shadow) returns with a man walking beside him in sunlight.